laravel/cashier-mollie/README.md

 Out of the box, a basic `FixedDiscountHandler` is provided.

+#### Redeeming a coupon for an existing subscription

+For redeeming a coupon for an existing subscription, use the `redeemCoupon()` method on the billable trait:

+    $user->redeemCoupon('your-coupon-code');

+This will validate the coupon code and redeem it.
+The coupon will be applied to the upcoming Order.

+Optionally, specify the subscription it should be applied to:

+    $user->redeemCoupon('your-coupon-code', 'main');

+By default all other active redeemed coupons for the subscription will be revoked.
+You can prevent this by setting the `$revokeOtherCoupons` flag to false:

+    $user->redeemCoupon('your-coupon-code', 'main', false);

 ### Checking subscription status

 Once a user is subscribed to your application, you may easily check their subscription status using a variety of convenient methods.
 First, the `subscribed` method returns `true` if the user has an active subscription, even if the subscription is currently within its trial period: